top of page

 Screenshot 2021-01-18 160433.jpg

-While we don't really know how successful the Duga OTHR systems were, rather surprisingly, "COBRA MIST" suffered from various technical issues - hence it's very short life.
+While we don't really know how successful the Duga OTHR system was, rather surprisingly, "COBRA MIST" suffered from various technical issues - hence it's very short life.
 The received signal contained a lot of background noise, called "clutter", which made it very difficult to see anything - even though the "clutter" should have been filtered out.
-It was sometimes possible to detect aircraft and ships - even trains - within the Soviet Union but the technical problems encountered meant it could not provide a workable OTHR system and, after testing to try and isolate the cause of the issues, it was decided to abandon the Project.
+It was sometimes possible to detect aircraft and ships - even trains - within the Soviet Union but the technical problems encountered meant it could not provide a workable OTHR system and, after much testing to try and isolate the cause of the "clutter", it was decided to abandon the Project.
 “COBRA SHOE” in Cyprus was far more successful and was last reported as still being operational in 2014 after a number of upgrades.

 The Birth of the Blakehill Farm ROTHR Plan

 By 1991, the US Navy had a more modern Relocatable Over the Horizon Radar (ROTHR) system, the AN/TPS-71, which had been installed on the isolated Aleutian Island of Amchitka, Alaska where it looked into the Eastern Soviet Union.
 Amchitka used a pre-production ROTHR system and, while not perfect, it had already been decided to roll out a number of production AN/TPS-71 ROTHR systems in other locations around the world to cover both the Soviet Union and, by now, a growing threat, China.
-Plans were made to base 3 systems in the Western Pacific, with another system in Japan and another in Hampton Roads, Virginia in the USA.
+Plans were made to base another 3 systems in the Western Pacific, with a system in Japan and another in Hampton Roads, Virginia in the USA.
 A further system was planned for installation here in the UK.
 The UK system was called Project “POTEEN” and was due to form part of the NADS, the North Atlantic Defence System.

 Screenshot 2021-01-18 162648.jpg